Carrots Are Orange

 Violet the Pilot

-We love this book because it opens eyes to the possibilities and ignited a desire to tinker around our home!
+We love this book because it opens our eyes to the possibilities and ignites a desire to tinker around our home!
 Best of all, the main character is a young girl with extraordinary mechanical engineering talent.

-Therefore, she will undoubtedly teach children about persevering, innovating, inventing, and staying true to your talents.
-Finally, a great lesson is that marching to your own beat is okay.
+Therefore, she will undoubtedly teach children about persevering, innovating, inventing, and staying true to their talents.
+Finally, a great lesson is that marching to your beat is okay.

 Teach Children about Courage - Rosie Revere Engineer